edomari/ModdingAnIPod/README.md

 ---

+## Formatting the iPod

+Before installing RockBox, the iPod needs to be formatted as FAT32, the only filesystem RockBox supports.
+This only needs to be done once, so I kept it simple and used Windows with iTunes installed, which is by far the easiest method.
+Other approaches exist but are significantly more complex.

+The full documentation is available here: [iPod Conversion to FAT32 — RockBox Wiki](https://www.rockbox.org/wiki/IpodConversionToFAT32)

+The process is straightforward: connect the iPod to a Windows machine with iTunes installed.
+If the iPod was previously formatted for Mac (HFS+), iTunes will detect it and prompt you to restore it.
+Accept, let it download the necessary firmware and reformat the drive, then eject.
+That's it, the iPod is now FAT32 and ready for RockBox.

+> [!NOTE]
+> Make sure to untick the automatic sync options when iTunes asks.
+You don't want it to start syncing a music library you haven't set up yet.

 ## Retrospective

 It's entirely possible to build a similar setup for less.
 The iFlash-Quad is the most expensive component and can be replaced with the CF to ZIF + microSD to CF adapter combo, paired with a smaller battery (the 1200mAh variant should fit safely).

 A few other notes:
-- I never ended up using the search function on the 5.5, so in hindsight that wasn't a deciding factor for me — though I still recommend the 80GB model for the RAM advantage.
+- I never ended up using the search function on the 5.5, so in hindsight that wasn't a deciding factor for me, though I still recommend the 80GB model for the RAM advantage.
 - Bluetooth mods are possible but require soldering.
 Pre-built Bluetooth back configurations exist but are expensive and, in my view, not worth it.

 ---